B.C. Archaeology

 The theatre of Priene

-In the morning we head north by bus to the modern town of Bergama where we check into our hotel.
-After lunch in the town, we spend the rest of the afternoon in the fascinating Archaeological Museum of Bergama which preserves magnificent sculpture and other artefacts from the local excavations.
+In the morning we head north to the ruins of Sardis, the ancient capital of the Kingdom of Lydia.
+We see the Temple of Artemis and ancient gymnasium.
+After lunch we continue to Bergama where we check into our hotel.
+We explore the small Archaeological Museum of Bergama which preserves magnificent sculpture and other artefacts from the local excavations.
+We also visit the Temple of Serapis (the 'Red Basilica').
+Overnight Bergama.

 The agora at Aphrodisias